What is Play Therapy?

 Experiential Play Therapy® is a model of play therapy with a strong belief in the child’s quest for health.
 Only the child knows their particular perceptions of their life’s dilemmas.
 Therefore, in Experiential Play Therapy, the child is allowed to be the director of the play.
 In that process, they will utilize toys and their creativity to recreate their experience in an environment that enables them to approach their struggles so that they can regain the power that has been lost in the actual event or environment.
 The therapist becomes a partner in the child’s quest, assuming whatever role the child requests.
 This play is active, as the child and therapist use body movements to expel the stress of the experience and empower the child to move forward.

 As Dr. Byron and Carol Norton noted in their book "Reaching Children Through Play Therapy", Play becomes an adult life rehearsal for the child, who have had basic physical needs met on a consistent basis, has experienced emotional nourishment and cognitive enrichment in life, as well as having opportunities for and permission to play (Lewis, 1993).

-In my practice, I have seen positive outcomes utilizing Experiential Play Therapy with many young children who have experienced physical, mental, or sexual abuse, divorce, death, and many other kind of traumas.
-There is a large body of research on the impact of trauma on the body and brain and if untreated, it can impact a person’s well-being in all aspects of life.
-Especially for children who have experienced trauma, many children lose opportunities to gain the positive experiences of play that benefits their current development; rather, they spend their time and emotional energy into attempting to protect themselves as well as trying to resolve the trauma they experienced.
+In my practice, I have seen positive outcomes utilizing Experiential Play Therapy with many young children who have experienced physical, mental, or sexual abuse, death, and many other kinds of traumas.
+There is a large body of research on the impact of trauma on the body and brain, and if untreated, it can impact a person’s well-being in all aspects of life.
+Especially for children who have experienced trauma, many children lose opportunities to gain the positive experiences of play that benefits their current development; instead, they spend their time and emotional energy into attempting to protect themselves as well as trying to resolve the trauma they experienced.

 As a Experiential Play Therapist I believe....